 You will need access to:

-A computer (PC, laptop or Mac) operating on:
+A computer (PC, laptop or Mac) operating on either:

-- Windows 7 or later
+- Windows 10 or later

-All our teaching materials are mobile-, smartphone- and tablet-friendly.
-However, you’re likely to need a proper keyboard for completing assignments.
+Most teaching materials are smartphone- and tablet-friendly.
+But we recommend a proper laptop or desktop for completing assignments comfortably.

 Reliable internet access

-With reasonable download speed: we broadly estimate at least 2Mbps so that you can take part fully in live sessions.
+- a minimum download speed of 2 Mbps so you can take part fully in live sessions.

 Speakers or headphones

-- A headset with built-in microphone and earphones is useful if you’re likely to study in an environment with background noise.
+- We recommend a headset with built-in microphone and earphones if you’re likely to study in an environment with background noise.

-- A webcam may be desirable for some interactive sessions.
+- A webcam is optional, but you may like to use one for some interactive sessions.

-We will give you access to Office365 applications.
-This means that you can use online versions of Microsoft Word, Excel, and PowerPoint and install these programs on up to five personal devices.
+We’ll give you access to Office365 applications.
+This means you can use online versions of Microsoft Word, Excel, and PowerPoint and install these programs on up to five personal devices.

-If your course requires any specialist software, then we’ll provide you with copies of this and a licence that lasts throughout your studies.
+If your course requires specialist software, we’ll provide you with access to this and a licence that lasts throughout your studies.

 See our detailed IT requirements for more information.

-When you study with us, you can expect a first-class support structure that means you are never alone in your studies.
+When you study with us, you can expect a first-class support structure so that you’re never alone in your studies.

-But learning online does mean that you have to motivate yourself and manage your own time.
+But learning online does mean you have to motivate yourself and manage your own time.

 Your most important commitment to your course will be time – the time to work through, reflect on and understand your teaching materials.

-Before you start a course that involves a high degree of self-study, we recommend looking at the time you will be able to devote to your course each week:
+Before you start a course that involves a high degree of independent study, we recommend looking at the time you will be able to devote to your course each week: